 - Medication-assisted detoxes allow you to gain the support of medication to manage withdrawal symptoms, with decisions based on your personal history.

 - Stabilization – this is a process focused on medical and psychological therapy to establish a greater level of balance.

 Crucially, the detox can be followed by the necessary treatment plan to prevent future relapses.
-It is shown that the professional route yields far greater success than the ‘go it alone’ approach while simultaneously removing the risk of causing further damage.
+It is shown that the professional route yields far greater success while simultaneously removing the risk of causing further damage.